one-zero-eight/events/README.md

 ### Run for development

+1. Run the database if you have not done it yet
+    ```bash
+    docker-compose up -d db
+    ```
+   OR do it manually
-1. Run the ASGI server
+2. Run the ASGI server
     ```bash
     poetry run python -m src.api
     ```